Leon2332/Grok-Launcher/README.md

 This is an unofficial community launcher created for convenience.
 Grok and Grok Build are trademarks of xAI.
 The actual Grok CLI is installed from the official xAI servers.

 ---

+This is my first actual application (since I'm LAMP stack).
+I don't feel confident enough to publish this to Flathub, so feel free to fork, clone or reiterate and publish if you think that it would be useful to someone.

 Enjoy.